Campuses

 Fairbanks Campus

 The Wood Center is the focus of many extracurricular activities.
-With a pub, dining facilities, meeting rooms, lounge and games area, the Wood Center is a gathering place for the entire university community.
+With a games area, an esports center, a bowling alley, a pub, dining facilities and meeting rooms, the Wood Center is a gathering place for the entire university community.

-The Fairbanks campus is the statewide university system’s principal research center.
-Internationally respected institutes provide students with an opportunity to see science in action and participate in research activities.
+- The Fairbanks campus is the statewide university system’s principal research center.
+Several internationally respected institutes provide students with an opportunity to see science in action and participate in research activities.

 Fairbanks Area

-With an area population of some 97,000, Fairbanks offers the conveniences of a big city, yet millions of acres of rolling hills and spectacular Alaska panoramas are only minutes away.
+With an area population of some 95,000, Fairbanks offers the conveniences of a big city, and the downtown district is easily accessible from campus via the local bus system and a network of bike trails.
+Yet millions of acres of rolling hills and spectacular Alaska panoramas are only minutes away.
 Whether the sport is canoeing, climbing, running, dog mushing, skiing or fishing, nowhere else compares with Alaska.
 Denali (Koyukon Athabascan for “The High One”), the tallest mountain in North America, is often visible from many UAF residence hall windows.

 Transportation to Fairbanks